Lakunsin/Lakunsin/README.md

 - 👋 Hi, I’m @Lakunsin
-- 👀 I’m into in Data Analysis
+- 👀 I’m into Data Analysis
 - 💞️ I’m looking to collaborate on Data Analysis Projects
-- ⚡ Fun fact: Male Bees (drones) dont have stingers.
+- ⚡ Fun fact: Male Bees (drones) don't have stingers.

 <!---
 Lakunsin/Lakunsin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.